EdPike365-Org/edpike365-blog/content/blog/jenkins-in-docker/index.md

 ---
-title: "Jenkins and SonarQube in Local Docker"
+title: "Jenkins in Docker for Local CI/CD"
-date: "2023-05-23T22:12:03.284Z"
+date: "2023-05-21T22:12:03.284Z"
-status: draft
+status: published
 author: EdPike365
 tags:
   - jenkins
-  - sonarqube
   - docker
   - pipeline
+  - JCasC
+  - automation
 ---

-Build a local devops stack using Jenkins, SonarQube, and Docker.
-Works on Windows WSL2.
+## Build a local devops stack running Jenkins in Docker

+> Garaunteed to work in Windows WSL2 and probably in Linux and MacOS.

+This is part 1 of a series "CI/CD With Jenkins":

+- Part 1: Jenkins In Docker for Local CI/CD
+- Part 2: Jenkins Docker Agents with DindD Cloud
+- Part 3: Jenkins with SonarQube Docker Agent

+The stack we build in the series can be used as the base stack for Mannings Live Project: [CI/CD Pipeline for a Web Application Using Jenkins](https://www.manning.com/liveprojectseries/ci-cd-pipeline-ser)

+We start by creating a custom Jenkins docker container and run it in Docker.
+Then we add credentials to talk to GitHub, and then test the certificate with a simple pipeline to GitHub.

+### Why Jenkins in Docker?

 I try to keep my dev stack off of Windows.
 I only use Windows for gaming so I don't want the dev resources loading unless I need them.
 WSL works great for that.
 I also have Ubuntu desktop via dual boot, but it keeps failing for various reasons (NVIDIA drivers key among the reasons).

+Putting Jenkins in Docker also avoids getting tangled up in Java VM hell on your dev machine.
+If you install Jenkins from the ground up, you also have to install Java.
+Jenkins Images already have the correct version of Java installed for the Jenkins version in the image.

 > We are doing this step-by-step to increase learning.
-If this were for efficiency, we'd use some tools like Ansible and Docker Compose.
+If this were for efficiency, we'd use some IaC tools like Ansible.

-This can be used as the base stack for Mannings Live Project: [CI/CD Pipeline for a Web Application Using Jenkins](https://www.manning.com/liveprojectseries/ci-cd-pipeline-ser)

-This entire project was done on Ubuntu 22 on WSL2 on Windows 11 Pro (i9-9900KF, 16 vCores, 64GB Ram).

 ## Install Git

-I installed git on Ubuntu in WSL, but it might work passed through.
+I installed git on Ubuntu in WSL2, but it might work passed through from Windows.

 ## Install Docker